MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 ## Poisoning Attacks and Defenses

+- Thinking Two Moves Ahead: Anticipating Other Users Improves Backdoor Attacks in Federated Learning. [[paper]](https://arxiv.org/abs/2210.09305) [[code]](https://github.com/YuxinWenRick/thinking-two-moves-ahead)
+  - Yuxin Wen, Jonas Geiping, Liam Fowl, Hossein Souri, Rama Chellappa, Micah Goldblum, Tom Goldstein.
+  - Key Word: Backdoor Attacks; Federated Learning.
+  - <details><summary>Digest</summary> Existing attacks do not account for future behaviors of other users, and thus require many sequential updates and their effects are quickly erased.
+We propose an attack that anticipates and accounts for the entire federated learning pipeline, including behaviors of other clients, and ensures that backdoors are effective quickly and persist even after multiple rounds of community updates.

+- Marksman Backdoor: Backdoor Attacks with Arbitrary Target Class. [[paper]](https://arxiv.org/abs/2210.09194)
+  - Khoa D. Doan, Yingjie Lao, Ping Li. *NeurIPS 2022*
+  - Key Word: Backdoor Attacks.
+  - <details><summary>Digest</summary> This paper exploits a novel backdoor attack with a much more powerful payload, denoted as Marksman, where the adversary can arbitrarily choose which target class the model will misclassify given any input during inference.
+To achieve this goal, we propose to represent the trigger function as a class-conditional generative model and to inject the backdoor in a constrained optimization framework, where the trigger function learns to generate an optimal trigger pattern to attack any target class at will while simultaneously embedding this generative backdoor into the trained model.

 - Trap and Replace: Defending Backdoor Attacks by Trapping Them into an Easy-to-Replace Subnetwork. [[paper]](https://arxiv.org/abs/2210.06428)
   - Haotao Wang, Junyuan Hong, Aston Zhang, Jiayu Zhou, Zhangyang Wang. *NeurIPS 2022*
   - Key Word: Backdoor Defenses.